Pennsylvania counties tell governor, lawmakers it's too late to move 2024's primary election date

 Critics also suggested that moving up the date would help protect incumbent lawmakers by giving primary challengers less time to prepare and that 2024's presidential nominees will be all-but settled well before March 19.

-War in Israel update ...
-Drago trial continues ...
-New push to remove Santos ...
+New push for parkway crash gates ...
+Pot business booming ...
+REI to Huntington ...
 What's up on LI

-War in Israel update ...
-Drago trial continues ...
-New push to remove Santos ...
+New push for parkway crash gates ...
+Pot business booming ...
+REI to Huntington ...
 What's up on LI